ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Message Digest

 Indica que um algoritmo não é mais seguro por ser muito fácil de criar colisões no seu hash.
-A mensagem que aparece é esta:

 > _The MD5 algorithm and its successor, SHA-1, are no longer considered secure, because it is too easy to create hash collisions with them.
 That is, it takes too little computational effort to come up with a different input that produces the same MD5 or SHA-1 hash, and using the new, same-hash value gives an attacker the same access as if he had the originally-hashed value.
 This applies as well to the other Message-Digest algorithms: MD2, MD4, MD6, HAVAL-128, HMAC-MD5, DSA \(which uses SHA-1\), RIPEMD, RIPEMD-128, RIPEMD-160, HMACRIPEMD160._